Armored Vehicles

 BMP-2

 The BMP-2 is a Soviet tracked infantry fighting vehicle that replaced the BMP-1's low-velocity gun with a stabilized 30 mm 2A42 autocannon while retaining an anti-tank missile launcher and amphibious mobility.
-Its mix of troop carriage, direct fire, and ATGM capability keeps it widely present in post-Soviet armored units, including documented Russian and Ukrainian use during the Russia-Ukraine War.
+Its troop carriage, direct-fire, and ATGM roles were documented in Afghanistan and remain visible in post-Soviet and export armored units, with later documented use in Ukraine, Syria, Nagorno-Karabakh, and Yemen.

 Profile